conrad-blucher-institute/SparkMET/README.md

 - [ ] Update all functions' documentation
 - [ ] Merge two Factorized and Venallia ViT
 - [ ] Add dictionary of optimizers and loss functions
+- [ ] check feder for data loading